Nonprofits are not traditional businesses.

 This is ultimately the goal of any good brand in the profit or nonprofit sectors – to build trust and loyalty so that people will engage with you.

-- Choose a brand name that clearly communicates your mission.
+- Choose a brand name that communicates your mission.

-- Work with a professional designer or crowdsourcing design team to get a unique logo that captures the essence of your mission.
+- Work with a professional designer or design professionals to get a unique logo that captures the essence of your mission.

 - Choose brand colors that elicit an emotional response that supports your mission.